AbduTello/odin-recipes/README.md

 # odin-recipes
- a basic recipe website to practice HTML
+ This project is a basic recipe website created for the purpose of practicing HTML, with a specific focus on working with images and links.
+The website showcases a collection of delicious recipes to explore and learn from.